Design & Layout of Your New Kitchen

 You will also need to take into account your current plumbing layout and electrical points.
 These can be moved but will add extra cost to your project.

-2. Space Available
+2. Design with the Space Available

 When planning your space, it may be advantageous to draw out your kitchen on graph paper.
 This will give you an idea of the size of the room without any of the existing units and provide a blank canvas to work from.